Digital Estate Planning: Production

 According to Dan Harmon, "Digital Estate Planning" was the last Season 3 episode to be filmed, and led to a heated argument between him and Chevy Chase.
 The episode's "tag" (run during the credits) was written to feature Abed showing Pierce the flash drive copy of the game, modified to have the virtual version of Pierce playing ball with a giant head of Cornelius, with Cornelius congratulating him every time.
 Pierce would have then turned to hug Abed as a way of saying thanks.
 Harmon considered it "one of the most important moments of the season".
 Chase refused to shoot the scene and left for the day, allegedly because he was tired.
 Harmon noted that this was a common experience with Chase and they simply would have shot Chase's scenes in the following days.
 In this case, as it was the final day of shooting, the sets were subsequently torn down and they could not re-shoot it, leading to Harmon's disappointment in losing the scene.
 This subsequently led to a confrontation between the two during the season's wrap party.

 The video game sequences were animated by Titmouse, which had previously animated segments for the show.

+The 8-bit chiptune score for the episode was produced by sci-fi artist Simon Stålenhag.

 After the episode aired, a Reddit user named Derferman made an open-source version of the game seen in the episode for Windows, OS X, and Linux, complete with multiple playable characters, several stages, and music and sound effects.